ripe-tech/ripe-sdk/README.md

 ## 2. Events
 After initializing the ripe library you should subscribe to the available events so you can easily respond and update your UI.
-Check all the available events and related subscription/unsubscription method calls [here](#events-list).

 ### Update
 Triggered whenever there is a customization change.